andriani-st/mitsuba3-util/README.md

+**This repository contains software that serves as part of the requirements for my Master's thesis at the University of Crete.
+The software is also part of the “Craeft” Research and Innovation Action, funded by the European Commission under the Horizon Europe programme (Grant Agreement No. 101094349).**

 # mitsuba3-util

 The purpose of mitsuba3-util is to simplify the use of mitsuba3 for rendering images and extend its output options.